curv3d/curv/docs/language/Imperative_Sublanguage.rst

   A "while" statement.

 These features allow you to write code in an imperative style.
+You can use assignments and while statements inside of `do` expressions, and in list, record and string comprehensions.

 The semantics of these features are restricted, so that it is impossible to define impure functions.
 Curv retains its pure functional semantics.